 Leaning against the old trunk with the visitor’s book in my lap, I smiled at the happy realization that despite all the madness of the world, people still have a love for old trees such as the White Leaved Oak.

 Walking home was yet another long walk.
-Over three hours of walking down a countryside road among speeding cars, daffodils and cows.
+Over three hours of walking along a countryside road among speeding cars, daffodils and cows.
 I arrived in the village of Guarlford where I am staying in the early evening, completely exhausted, but full of joy.

 Finding the White Leaved Oak was an adventure, and there is something about going on adventures, no matter how big or small, that brings my inner wild child spirit to life.
-The ancient oak tree had been on my mind for so long, so actually being there felt like meeting a character from a favourite fairy-tale!
+The oak tree had been on my mind for so long, actually being there felt like meeting a character from a favourite fairy-tale!

 How many adventures are waiting for us, just around the corner?